No collection of photos of Cuba would be complete without some of the classic cars in Havana, for which the country is famous.

 This car in Barrio Cayo Hueso seems part of the art of the place.

-The paint or dye used by the artist was gathered from bits of this and that donated by people in the area.
+The paint or dye used by the artist of this mural was gathered from bits of 'this and that' donated by people in the area.

 We take for granted that we can get the things we need to be creative, but in Cuba such materials are beyond the reach of most people, if available at all.

 They say that if you ever need anything fixed or need to get anything particular, ask a Cuban.
 They live in a world where creative solutions are a necessity, not a luxury – and your personal knowledge of who does what, can get what, can transport something, fix something … is as important as what you can do yourself.

 If people are not peering at the engine, they are underneath, examining the suspension…